An outlaw biker story set during the aftermath of an alien invasion in 1970s England.

 “That dinosaur one with Raquel Welch in a fur bikini.
 Gets me hard every time.”

-“I’ll have Raquel Welch, you can shag the dinosaurs.”
+“I’ll have Raquel Welch, you can shag one of the dinosaurs.”

-“You guys get what you get,” Fat Brenda said, walking toward the fire with Dirk.
+“You guys will get what you get,” Fat Brenda said, walking toward the fire with Dirk.
 Her face was flushed, her cheeks rosy.
-“If you want anything special you can go out there and get it for yourself, you hear?”
+“If you want anything special you can go out there and get it for yourself.”

 “Hell no,” Dirk said.
 “That’s what you bitches is for.
 We got much more important shit to do right here.”
 He pulled out a bag of dried magic mushrooms and waved it in the air.
-Fat Brenda thumped him in the chest and he darted away from her, grinning.
+Fat Brenda thumped him in the arm and he pretended to be mortally wounded.

 Mia smiled.
-Nobody else would have dared do that to Dirk, and Dirk certainly wouldn’t have taken it from anyone but Fat Brenda.
+Nobody else would have dared do anything like that to Dirk, and Dirk certainly wouldn’t have taken it from anyone but Fat Brenda.
 Being his old lady obviously came with some privileges, but Mia couldn’t help wondering if part of it was down to the sheer intimidating size of the woman.
-With her tree-trunk arms covered in tattoos, huge calloused fists and considerable bodyweight, she could’ve done some serious damage if she’d wanted to.
+With her tree-trunk arms, huge calloused fists and considerable bodyweight, she could do some serious damage when she wanted to.
+Mia had seen her flatten seasoned fighters with a single punch on more than one occasion in the old days.

-“Take care, yeah?” he said, softly.
+“Take care, yeah?” he said.
 “I’ll see you when you get back.
-And make sure you wear your helmet, just in case.”
+And make sure you wear your helmet, just in case you have a spill.”

 Fat Brenda nodded, then turned away and strode off past the tents and through the bushes on the opposite side of the clearing.
 Margot bent down and kissed Deano passionately, then followed Fat Brenda.
 Mia raised a hand to Bonehead.
 Bonehead, and three other men sitting near him, waved back.